 2. Going through a difficult time

-Life has its ups and downs for us all, and there are periods when we face struggles which may fill us temporarily with negativity.
-Sometimes people fall victim to circumstances which naturally give rise to feelings of negativity.
+Life has its ups and downs for us all, and there are periods when we face struggles that may fill us temporarily with negativity.
+Sometimes people fall victim to circumstances that naturally give rise to negative feelings.

 There’s a whole spectrum of misfortunes, some great, some small, which can cause a person to view the world in a drastically different way to someone whose life is, at that time, relatively comfortable and uneventful.
 Can any of us know what another person is going through – and would you kick a man while he was down if you knew it?